kltm/how-to-write-an-awesome-issue/README.md

 Help!
 Sometimes mario is dying.
 And the link for account?
 ```

-This contrast here should hopefully be apparently, but it may be
+This contrast here should hopefully be apparent, but it may be
 useful to break down some of the things that are not optimal here, and
 why, field by field: